tj/styl/Readme.md

 # Styl

-  Work in progress spirtual successor of [Stylus](https://github.com/LearnBoost/stylus) built on top of [Rework](https://github.com/visionmedia/rework).
+  Work in progress CSS processor, spirtual successor of [Stylus](https://github.com/LearnBoost/stylus) built on top of [Rework](https://github.com/visionmedia/rework).
 Styl is basically an opinionated configuration of Rework, and does not aim for feature parity with Stylus.
 If your application benefits from a runtime (conditionals, loops etc) Stylus or SASS is for you, if your application benefits from incredibly fast builds, simplicity, and the most transparent CSS preprocessor around Styl is for you.